mariohernandez/mariohernandezio/src/blog/storybook-components.md

 {% endraw %}

 * We set a variable with `content|render` as its value.
 The only purpose for this variable is to make Drupal aware of the entire content array for caching purposes.
+[More info here](https://www.previousnext.com.au/blog/ensuring-drupal-8-block-cache-tags-bubble-up-page){target=_blank rel=noopener}.
 * Next, we setup a variable called **article_title** which we structured the same way as data inside **card.yml**.
 Having similar data structures between Drupal and our components provides many advantages during the integration process.
   * Notice how for the **text** and **url** properties we are using Drupal specific variables (**label** and **url**), accordingly.
 If you look in the comments in _node--article--teaser.html.twig_ you will see these two variables.
 * We are using a Twig **include** statement with the **@molecules** namespace to nest the Card component into the node template.
 The same way we nested the Title component into the Card.
 * We mapped Drupal's attributes into the component's attributes placeholder so Drupal can inject any attributes such as CSS classes, IDs, Data attributes, etc. into the component.
 * Finally, we mapped the image, title and teaser fields from Drupal to the component's equivalent fields.
-* Save the changes to the template and clear Drupal's cache
+* Save the changes to the template and clear Drupal's cache.

-* Reload the homepage and you should see the article node being rendered using the Card component.
+## Enable the Storybook theme

+Before we forget, let's enable the Storybook theme an also make it your default theme, otherwise all the work we are doing will not be visible since we are currently using Olivero as the default theme.
+Clear caches after this is done.

+## Previewing the Article node as a Card

+Integration is done and we switched our default theme to Storybook.
+After clearing caches if you reload the homepage you should be able to see the Article node you wrote but this time displayed as a card.
 See below:
 ![Example of twig debugging](/images/integrated-card.webp){.body-image .body-image--narrow}

 * If you right-click on the article and select **Inspect**, you will notice the following:
   * Drupal is now using **node--article--teaser.html.twig**.
 This is the template we created.
   * The template path is now **themes/custom/storybook/src/templates/content/**.